When you purchase through links on our site, we may earn an affiliate commission at no extra cost to you.

 - Approx. 3.2 kg with battery

-Best for: Tall leylandii, laurel, and hedge tops that are difficult to reach
+Best for: Tall hedges, hedge tops, leylandii, laurel and awkward sections that are difficult to reach safely.

-Why buy: Lets you trim high hedges safely from ground level without using ladders.
+Why buy: Lets you trim higher hedges from ground level without relying on a ladder.

-Why skip: Heavier when fully extended — best used in shorter bursts rather than long sessions.
+Why skip: Heavier and more tiring when fully extended, so it is best used in shorter bursts rather than long continuous sessions.

 Specs & Highlights